You have no items in your shopping cart.

-In this guide we will explain what incontinence is, the different types of incontinence, who incontinence affects and the best ways to treat incontinence.
+In this guide we will explain what incontinence is, the different types of incontinence, who incontinence affects and the best incontinence products to use to tackle the problem.

 What is Incontinence?

 Incontinence is most adequately described as the uncontrolled leakage of urine or faeces from the body.
-It can affect people of all ages, and can occur in isolated incidents or as a recurring condition.
-For some it can be severe, whereas for others it can be comparatively mild or moderate.
+It can affect people of all ages and can occur as isolated incidents or as a recurring condition.
+For some, it can be severe, whereas for others it can be comparatively mild or moderate.

-For most people, alongside the initial leakage there are other issues that surface afterwards.
+For most people, alongside the initial leakage, there are other issues that surface afterwards.
 These include things such as staining of clothing and odours.
-Because these are common occurrences in people with incontinence issues, it can seriously affect people's confidence, mental wellbeing and general quality of life.
+Because these are common occurrences for people with incontinence issues, they can seriously affect their confidence, mental wellbeing and general quality of life.

 Different Types of Incontinence

-There are many different types of incontinence, but in this post we will detail the most common types.
-If you or anyone you know suspects that they may have incontinence issues, read on and see if any of these compare to that experience.
+There are many different types of incontinence, but in this post, we will detail the most common types.
+If you or anyone you know suspects they may have incontinence issues, read on and see if any of these compare to that experience.